Jerry Govan Jr.

 Jerry N. Govan Jr. (born March 17, 1958) is an American politician.
-He is member of South Carolina House of Representatives District 93.
+He was member of South Carolina House of Representatives District 93.

 Political career

 South Carolina House of Representatives

 Govan served as a member of the South Carolina House of Representatives from the 95th District from 1992 to 2022.
 He is a member of the Democratic party.
 He chaired the South Carolina Legislative Black Caucus.

 2022 Secretary of Education race

 In 2022, after redistricting impacted his district, Govan announced his candidacy for state secretary of education rather than run for re-election.
 He faced Lisa Ellis and Gary Burgess in the Democratic primary.
 Govan did not advance to the general election.
 South Carolina House of Representatives District 95 is represented by Gilda Cobb-Hunter.